docentDavid/front-end-development/README.md

 ## Requirements

 We gonna place our project on GitHub.
-Thius is a version control system.
+This is a version control system.
 You can work on it yourself, but also with your (product-) group.
-After we put your product on GitHub, you host your repo on Vercel.
+After you put your product on GitHub, you host your product on Vercel.

-Make sure you already have a <a href-"https://github.com/" target="_blank">GitHub</a> account.
+Make sure you already have a <a href="https://github.com/" target="_blank">GitHub</a> account.

 ------------------------------------------------------------------------